rerun-io/rerun/docs/content/getting-started/logging-python.md

 `Archetypes`

 The easiest way to log geometric primitives is the use the [`rr.log`](https://ref.rerun.io/docs/python/HEAD/common/logging/#rerun.log) function with one of the built-in archetype class, such as [`rr.Points3D`](https://ref.rerun.io/docs/python/HEAD/common/spatial_primitives/#rerun.Points3D).
-Archetypes take care of building batches of components that are recognised and correctly displayed by the Rerun viewer.
+Archetypes take care of building batches of components that are recognized and correctly displayed by the Rerun viewer.

 `Components`